mgama1/mgama1.github.io/_posts/2024-10-2-secretmessage.md

 ![img](https://i.imgur.com/uDYktMP.jpeg)

-i'm guessing here that you don't have superpowers and that you indeed can't tell the difference, especially without the zoom in, so we can actually leverage this to to easily embed a secret message in any digital image without raising suspicions by modifying the pixels ever so slightly, probably....
+I'm guessing here that you don't have superpowers and that you indeed can't tell the difference, especially without the zoom in, so we can actually leverage this to to easily embed a secret message in any digital image without raising suspicions by modifying the pixels ever so slightly, probably....

 > Disclaimer: changing the values of pixels can change the image's statistical distributions, so if the change is big enough and/or an analyst is clever enough, it can be detected

-Now buckle up because things are going to get more technical, As we mentioned earlier, all pixels range from 0 to 255 and this can be represented by 8 bits in binary system, so we can modify the least significant bit and all that will happen is an imperceptible change by one
+As we mentioned earlier, all pixels range from 0 to 255 and this can be represented by 8 bits in binary system, so we can modify the least significant bit and all that will happen is an imperceptible change by one